-Photography has been an important part of my life since I the days of Kodak Instamatic cameras and 126 film.
+Photography has been an important part of my life since the days of Kodak Instamatic cameras and 126 film.
 Though today I use digital cameras too, I still prefer to shoot on film.
 I like both platforms but from a creative point of view a mechanical film camera makes me think about light, composition, exposure and focus as no modern digital wonder ever will.
-Film cameras make me slow down, pay attention, take better pictures.
+Film cameras encourage me to slow down, pay attention, and take better pictures.
 Maybe that makes me old school.
 That’s fine with me.

 I approach photography from a background in photojournalism where I learned a lot about how the camera and the world interact while shooting news events on assignment.
-While some photographers work to achieve a perfect image, I am a visual story teller.
+While some photographers work to achieve a perfect image, I am a visual storyteller.
 Some of my favorite recent work has been small business and craftsman profiles like my visits with Wunder Budder, A & J King Bakery, Gagnon Shoe Repair, and Witch City Ink.
 These shoots tell stories about interesting small businesses.
 They also give me the chance to learn something about a skill or craft and the people behind them.

 If your photographs aren’t good enough, you’re not close enough.
 Robert Capa

 Questions?
+Ideas?
 Need a photographer?
 Contact Me: